Report to Trading Standards

 Calls to the helpline cost up to 9p per minute from a landline.
 If you're calling from a mobile, it'll cost between 3p and 40p per minute - if you have inclusive minutes, it's the same as calling a landline.
 Find out more about call charges.

 An adviser will answer your call as soon as possible, usually within a few minutes.
 Once you're speaking to an adviser your call should take an average of 8 to 10 minutes.

 Be prepared to tell the adviser details of the problem and the company’s name and address.

-You can also use an online form or write to the consumer helpline - make sure you mention that you want to report a trader to Trading Standards.
+You can also use an online form - make sure you mention that you want to report a trader to Trading Standards.